 This economic power allowed the nobles to invest in architecture and art.
 A similar social change may have occurred in various parts of Italy and Europe to set the tone for the Renaissance.

-Many influential men and women of the renaissance era shifted their focus from abstractness of divinity to human achievements.
-According to Encyclopedia Britannica, Humanism takes human nature in its different manifestation and accomplishment as its subject.
+Many influential men and women of the Renaissance era shifted their focus from the abstractness of divinity to human achievements.
+According to Encyclopedia Britannica, Humanism takes human nature in its different manifestations and accomplishment as its subject.

 venice italy italian art